 I love that Urban’s role is to provide rigorous and objective empirical research and analysis to inform policymakers and practitioners working on issues of fundamental social importance.
 I am grateful for the opportunity to apply my research experience to help inform current policy debates.

-Hamutal Bernstein is a principal research associate in the Income and Benefits Policy Center at the Urban Institute, where she leads Urban's program on immigrants and immigration.
+Hamutal Bernstein is a senior fellow in the Income and Benefits Policy Center at the Urban Institute, where she leads Urban's program on immigrants and immigration.
 Her research focuses on the well-being and integration of immigrant and refugee families and workers.
 Her areas of expertise include immigration and integration, workforce development and training, and human services.
 She is a mixed-methods researcher, with experience in policy analysis, program monitoring and evaluation, technical assistance, design of qualitative and survey data collection, and qualitative and quantitative data analysis.
 She is a principal investigator on the Annual Survey of Refugees for the US Department of Health and Human Services and is conducting survey and qualitative research to understand immigrant families' access to safety net supports.

 Before joining Urban, Bernstein was a program officer at the German Marshall Fund of the United States, managing public opinion survey research in the United States and Europe.
 This position followed her work on global and US migration research as a research associate at the Institute for the Study of International Migration at Georgetown University and as a migration consultant to international organizations.
 She has conducted fieldwork in English and Spanish in the United States and abroad, and she speaks fluent French.
 Bernstein received her BA in international relations from Brown University and her PhD in government from Georgetown University.